tlswg/external-psk-design-team/draft-ietf-tls-external-psk-guidance.md

 This section lists some example use-cases where pair-wise external PSKs, i.e., external PSKs that are shared between only one server and one client, have been used for authentication in TLS.
+There was no attempt to prioritize the examples in any particular order.

 - Device-to-device communication with out-of-band synchronized keys.
 PSKs provisioned out-of-band for communicating with known identities, wherein the identity to use is discovered via a different online protocol.

 - Intra-data-center communication.
-Machine-to-machine communication within a single data center or PoP may use externally provisioned PSKs, primarily for the purposes of supporting TLS connections with early data; see {{security-con}} for considerations when using early data with external PSKs.
+Machine-to-machine communication within a single data center or point-of-presence (PoP) may use externally provisioned PSKs, primarily for the purposes of supporting TLS connections with early data; see {{security-con}} for considerations when using early data with external PSKs.